How to Paint Wood Furniture (Without Sanding or Priming)

 If you’re nervous about your paint sticking to your furniture without sanding, you can paint a couple of samples just like this to test it out before you paint everything.

-We let the samples dry overnight, so it ended up drying for 17 hours.
+We let the samples dry overnight, so they ended up drying for 17 hours.
 And then I scratched at it with my fingernail.

 So, at this point, I completely trust that it’s going to stick, especially after it cures in a month.